Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Code2Logic: Synthesizing Multimodal Verifiable Game Data

-The second step is to design visual QA templates for each game.
-This step builds upon the game code generated in the first step to design QA templates.
-We use LLMs to assist in the manual construction of QA templates and further refine initial manually provided templates; an example prompt for such refinement is illustrated in Figure \ref{fig:figure2} (Step 2).
-Additionally, LLMs can also design new questions and QA templates, with example prompt shown in Appendix~\ref{app:supp_prompt}.
+The second step is to design game task and question-answer templates (QA Templates) according to each video game.
+Game task design base on the visual element and action space of video game generated in the first step.
+Taking Sokoban as an example, we can design a task about predicting the position of player after moves according to a game state screen, so we can propose a question and an answer.
+The question is "If the player moves left, up, down, down, where is the player?" and the answer is "The position of player is (2,2)."
+Then we can generalize these questions and answers into a QA Template, as shown in figure \ref{fig:figure2} (Step 2).
+Meanwhile, we can fill contents into a QA Template to get many instances.
+Detailed QA Templates of Sokoban is provided in Appendix \ref{app_sec:Templates}.

 In GameQA dataset, each task is defined as a group of samples from the same game that share the same QA template.

-We categorize reasoning QA into three types.
-Target Perception QA focuses on visual perception and basic state awareness.
-State Prediction QA, building directly on the perceptual capacities, conducts predictions about state transitions.
-Strategy Optimization QA then integrates both perceptual and predictive capacities to find optimal solutions.
-This hierarchical structure helps organize reasoning skills from simple to complex.
-The conceptual outline for each category, using Sokoban as an example, is shown in Appendix \ref{app_sec:QA_category}.
+We categorize the reasoning tasks into three types, including "Target Perception Task", "State Prediction Task" and "Strategy Optimization Task", with the detailed descriptions shown in Appendix \ref{app_sec:QA_category}.

-In summary, designing QA templates is equivalent to extracting different reasoning questions and answers from the game code logic obtained in the first step.
-The third step then further instantiates these reasoning QA templates into a dataset.
+For a task, we use LLMs to assist the design and refinement of the QA template, an example prompt for such refinement is illustrated in Figure \ref{fig:figure2} (Step 2).
+Additionally, LLMs can also design tasks, with example prompt shown in Appendix~\ref{app:supp_prompt}.
+In summary, designing a QA template is equivalent to extracting one type of reasoning pattern from the video game code obtained in the first step.
+The third step then further instantiates these reasoning task templates into a dataset.